 The "post-effective period" refers to the period after the SEC has declared the registration statement effective.
-After the registration statement has been declared effective by the SEC, the securities can be sold to investors.
+After the registration statement has been declared effective by the SEC, the securities can be sold to investors, with sales confirmed by a final prospectus meeting the requirements of Section 10(a) of the Securities Act.
 The request for declaration of effectiveness is typically timed so that effectiveness corresponds with the end of the marketing efforts when the issuer and the underwriters agree on the final price and offering size and the underwriting agreement is signed.
-The underwriters then confirm the sales to investors and the issuer's securities begin trading the following day on a "when issued" basis, even though the official closing and settlement of the transaction typically occurs two business days thereafter.
-This is referred to as "T+2."
+The underwriters then confirm the sales to investors and the issuer's securities begin trading the following day on a "when issued" basis.
+On May 28, 2024, the settlement cycle shortened from "T+2" to "T+1", meaning that the closing will occur the day following the trade ("T") date.